IBM/cloud-native-starter/reactive/README.md

 ### Scenario 1 - Reactive Messaging

-Another benefit of reactive models is the ability to update web applications by sending messages, rather than pulling for updates.
+One benefit of reactive models is the ability to update web applications by sending messages, rather than pulling for updates.
 This is more efficient and improves the user experience.

 Articles can be created via REST API.
 The web application receives a notification and adds the new article to the page.